Helping you is what we do. ℠

 If you developed breast cancer after taking Zyprexa (or olanzapine), you may qualify for this lawsuit.

 The best way to find out if you qualify to join the Zyprexa breast cancer lawsuit is to contact Harding Mazzotti for a free case evaluation.
-We are available 24/7 at 1-800-529-1010, or contact us on our website.
+We are available 24/7, so call or contact us on our website.

 What is the Potential Compensation?